Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 Bottom Bay is the most perfect postcard spot in Barbados, known for its towering cliffs, lush coconut trees, and stunning views.
 First stop is Bottom Bay, while the beach itself isn’t swimmable due to strong currents, it’s a breathtaking place to relax and take photos.
 There are no vendors or facilities, so pack your own snacks and water.

-⚠️WARNING: We were lucky to meet a friendly local who guided us to Peat Bay near the road end and shared cautionary tales, including one about a drowning incident.
+⚠️WARNING: We were lucky to meet a friendly local who guided us to Bottom Bay near the road end and shared cautionary tales, including one about a drowning incident.
 No matter how good of a swimmer you are, I recommend not going into the water.

 Viewpoints Near Harrismith Beach

-After climbing back up the stairs from Peat Bay, we continued along the top of the cliffs.
+After climbing back up the stairs from Bottom Bay, we continued along the top of the cliffs.
 The walk between viewpoints are quite short and offers jaw-dropping views of the coastline—perfect for a peaceful stroll or taking incredible photos.
 I highly recommend you pack light so walking around wont be a pain.

 Hidden Gem: Harrismith Abandoned Castle in Bottom Bay